braydenanderson2014/C-Arduino-Libraries/lib/LinkedList/README.md

 * Syntax Errors that were not discovered originally when Library was update have not been rectified.
 Library Should now work as intended.
 ### Version 1.0.2
 * Update to README
+* Added [LINKED LIST]: to the Serial Print Statements to make it easier to debug
+* Added Overloaded Insert Function() to insert a value at a specific index
+* Added Insert Function to insert a value randomly into the list
+* Adjusted size Variable to be capitalized as Size.
+That way the compiler will not get confused with the size() function
+* This Library Has been partially tested.
+Please report any bugs to the Author

+## Currently Tested Functions
+`cpp
+    insert(1 parameter version)
+    prepend()
+    append()
+    size()
+    get()
+`
+prepend, and append were used automatically by the insert function

 ## Usage

 To create a linked list, simply declare an instance of `LinkedList` with the desired type: